niuhuskies91/mini-pr/README.txt

     C. Wish list:

-        Create an endpoint to accept an HL7 QBP^Q22 message.
+        Create an MLLP endpoint to accept an HL7 QBP^Q22 message.